Sashom/WMNetwork/README.md

 > WMNet.get("http://wmnet.vikors.com/stuff.php") { (data, error) in
 	guard error == nil else {
 		DispatchQueue.main.async {
-			// update ui with error
+			 > update ui with error
 		}

 		return
 	}

-	// data is Dictionary<String, Any, aka ResponseDictionary if let id = data["Result"]?["id"] as?
+	// data is Dictionary[String: Any], aka ResponseDictionary if let id = data["Result"]?["id"] as?
 Int {
 		// we have some id
 		DispatchQueue.main.async {
-			// update ui with success
+			> update ui with success
 		}
 	}
 }